sourmash-bio/sourmash/doc/command-line.md

 The `sketch translate` command reads in **DNA sequences**, translates them in all six frames, and outputs **protein sketches**.

+The `sketch fromfile` command takes in a CSV file containing the locations of genomes and proteomes, and outputs all of the requested sketches.
+It is primarily intended for large-scale database construction.

-`sourmash sketch` takes FASTA or FASTQ sequences as input; input data can be uncompressed, compressed with gzip, or compressed with bzip2.
-The output will be one or more JSON signature files that can be used with the other sourmash commands.
+All of the `sourmash sketch` commands take FASTA or FASTQ sequences as input; input data can be uncompressed, compressed with gzip, or compressed with bzip2.
+The output will be one or more signature files that can be used by other sourmash commands.

 Please see
 [the `sourmash sketch` documentation page](sourmash-sketch.md) for